-The joystick connects to a controller, which controls the chair's performance.
+The remote joystick connects to a controller, which controls the chair's performance.
 The joystick assembly consists of the following parts:

-1. Speed Control Knob (D)
+I. Speed Control Knob (D)

 Use the speed control knob to adjust the maximum speed of your chair.
-Turn it counter-clockwise to reduce speed; turn it clockwise to increase speed.
+Turn it counterclockwise to reduce speed; turn it clockwise to increase speed.